KPMG is committed to provide long term support to our clients as they tackle challenges raised by the upcoming new standard on financial instruments.

 KPMG is committed to provide long term support to our clients as they tackle challenges...

-Extensive new requirements force all entities to devote significant time and effort in preparation for the application of IFRS 9.
+Extensive new requirements force all entities to devote significant time and effort in preparation for the application of IFRS 9 (with effective date of 1 Jan 2018).
 As financial institutions will be impacted heaviest, they need to focus their attention on the potential consequences of the new standard in order to adequately manage its impact especially on the bottom line and capital requirements.

 The new standard on financial instruments reshapes the accounting and disclosure requirements related to the following areas: